SPEAK WITH A TEAM MEMBER (770) 920-6030

 When real estate is titled as tenants-in-common, it becomes part of the deceased person’s estate and will need to go through probate to be passed on to their heirs or beneficiaries.

-There can be situations, however, where heirs cannot inherit the property, such as when creditor claims exceed the assets of the estate.
+There can be situations, however, where heirs cannot inherit the probate property, such as when creditor claims exceed the assets of the estate.
 When this happens, the personal representative may have to sell real estate to pay them off.

 To sell the deceased owner’s property, the court should have granted the personal representative certain expanded powers.
-If this isn’t the case, they will need a separate petition to gain the court’s permission to sell the property.
+If this isn’t the case, they will need a separate petition to gain the court’s permission to sell the probate property.

 For real estate titled tenants-in-common:

 The Probate Court must appoint someone first to manage estate affairs before any property can be sold.
-This is the first step according to the probate legal process in Georgia.
+This is the first step, according to the probate legal process in Georgia.

 Once the executor or administrator (both known as a personal representative) accepts the role, they will receive a court order that outlines their authority, including any expanded powers that grant them permission to sell estate property.